pharo-llm/.github/profile/README.md

 # Pharo-LLM

-Pharo-LLM is an organisation speciallized in providing a set of tools for using Large Language Models (LLMs) inside the Pharo environment.
+Pharo-LLM is an organisation specialized in providing a set of tools for using Large Language Models (LLMs) inside the [Pharo](https://pharo.org) environment.

-For documentation, examples, and news about the project, see the [pharo-llm website](https://pharo-llm.github.io).
+For documentation, examples, and news about the project, see the [Pharo-LLM](https://pharo-llm.github.io).